alantech/marsha/README.md

   -t, --target TARGET   Target language for the generated code, by backend id
                         or alias (default: python).
 Only `python` is wired today; the registry is ready for more.
+  --target-version TARGET_VERSION
+                        Version of the target language the generated code should target, eg 3.12 for Python (where it becomes the project requires-python).
+Default: the interpreter
+                        running Marsha.
   -d, --debug           Turn on debug logging
   --trace               Also write a live, timestamped progress trace to
                         stderr (each phase and every LLM request, with its